Terms & Conditions

 (f) The Seller may require payment of the Price or the balance of the Price due together with any other amounts due from the Buyer to the Seller arising out of these terms and conditions, and the Seller may take any lawful steps to require payment of the amounts due and the Price.

-(g) The Seller can issue proceedings to recover the Price of the Goods sold notwithstanding that ownership of the Goods may not have passed to the Buyer.
+(g) The Seller can issue proceedings to recover the Price of the Goods sold notwithstanding that property in the Goods may not have passed to the Buyer.

 13. Personal Property Securities Act 1999